 Pasadena, CA 91125

-In general, NASA ToO proposals are only scheduled during NASA nights and so the chances of a ToO being accepted and scheduled are much higher for instruments with high NASA usage.
-In the last few years, HIRES, NIRSPEC, MOSFIRE, and NIRC2 are commonly scheduled on NASA nights for at least 10 nights in a semester and all other instruments for much less.
-Observing modes which require substantial observatory support (e.g., LGS) are much more difficult to schedule as ToO observations.
+In general, NASA ToO proposals are only scheduled during NASA nights and so the chances of a ToO being accepted and scheduled are higher for instruments with high NASA usage.
+In the last few years, HIRES, NIRSPEC, MOSFIRE, and NIRC2 are commonly scheduled on NASA nights for at least 10 nights a semester and all other instruments for much less.
+Observing modes that require substantial observatory support (e.g., LGS) are more difficult to schedule as ToO observations.

 Note that all ToO proposals must meet the strategic relevance guidelines described above.

-Subject to the availability of funds, NASA will financially support the programs assigned time through this call for proposals.
-Principal investigators of programs assigned time will receive limited research and travel support contingent upon NASA Headquarters funding.
+Subject to the availability of funds, NASA will financially support principal investigators (PIs) of programs assigned time through this call for proposals.
+PIs will receive limited research and travel support contingent upon NASA Headquarters funding.
 Funding awards will be determined through formulaic means.
 NExScI will manage the Keck PI Data Awards and will contract with the Jet Propulsion Laboratory (JPL) to administer the disbursement of most of the funds.
-The funding instrument used by JPL will in most cases be in the form of a Research Support Agreement (RSA) depending on the size of the award and the nature of the PI's home institution.
+Depending on the size of the award and the nature of the PI's home institution, the funding instrument used by JPL will in most cases be a Research Support Agreement (RSA).
 An RSA is a simple Fixed Price, Advance Paid, subcontract provided through JPL that is used for basic research funding where scientific reports and technical data are the only deliverables.
 RSAs can be awarded to educational and non-profit institutions.
 JPL is unable to issue grants.
 Proposers should not include any budget information in the proposal.

 The only reporting necessary for RSAs is a final "end of contract" report outlining the work done and listing publications from the research.
 This report is required and is not optional.
+Using this template for your final report will ensure that all relevant information is included.
 Failure to submit a final report in a timely manner may be grounds for rejection of observing proposals in subsequent years.

 For a complete description of available instruments, see the Observing at WMKO page.
-Note that starting in 2013A, data taken with ALL instruments on the Keck telescopes are included in the Keck Observatory Archive (KOA) with a default proprietary period of 18 months.
-Proposers must indicate the desired proprietary period on the WMKO cover sheet that is submitted with the proposal.
-Requests for extensions of this default proprietary period MUST be included in the proposal and be scientifically justified.
+Data taken with ALL instruments on the Keck telescopes are included in the Keck Observatory Archive (KOA) with a default proprietary period of 18 months.
+Requests for extensions of this default proprietary period MUST be included in the proposal and on the WMKO cover sheet, and be scientifically justified.
 All extensions must be approved by the NASA selecting official, NExScI Director, Dr. Charles Beichman.

 NASA Keck observers have direct access to two Remote Observing Facilities (ROFs) for their Keck observations.
 These ROFs are located at Caltech (Pasadena, CA) and at Yale University (New Haven, CT).
-Please note that other remote observing facilities are also available and NASA users with access to these facilities can use these; use of the Caltech or Yale ROF is not required of NASA Keck users wanting to observe remotely.
-NASA Keck observers who do want to make use of either ROF are required to follow the procedure described here.
-This approval process should be started no later than 5 weeks before the scheduled nights.
+Other ROFs are available and NASA users with access to these facilities can use these; use of the Caltech or Yale ROF is not required.
+NASA Keck observers who do want to make use of the Caltech or Yale ROF are required to follow this procedure which should be started no later than 5 weeks before the scheduled nights.

 Web Curator and NExScI Cognizant Official: Dr. Dawn Gelino